Lemon Law / Wyoming Lemon Law FAQs

-The Wyoming Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first year of ownership, that can't be repaired after repeated attempts (normally three) by the manufacturers authorized dealership.
+The WY Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first year of ownership, that can't be repaired after repeated attempts (normally three) by the manufacturers authorized dealership.

 Click here to review the Wyoming Lemon Law Statute.